ddella/OpenSSL/Certificate Chain of trust/README.md

 ```shell
 openssl dgst -sha256 -binary -out sig_calculated.bin cert_body.bin
 ```
+The output is the binary representation of the `sha256` of the certificate.

 ### Lets compare the files
 Lets compare the file `sig_decrypted.bin` and `sig_calculated.bin`.
 If they match, issuer signed the end-user certificate.
 ```shell
 cmp -bl sig_calculated.bin sig_decrypted.bin
 ```
+No output means files are identical.
+You could also verify the shell variable `$?` inside a script.

 ## Shell Script to automate the verification
 I made a very simple script to automate the verification.
 It takes an end-user certificte, an issuer certificate and verify is the issuer really signed the certificate.
 You can find it [here](https://gist.github.com/ddella/bff877bc4929c5872bf06e9ddcf8ca4c).
 Remember this is for educational purposes **ONLY**.